Awards Criteria

 Delegation Awards

-The total awards scores are listed, without school or country names, by the NMUN Executive Director.
+The total awards scores are listed, without school or country names.
 From that list the cutoff for each award category is determined.
 School names are then matched with their scores.
-Certificates are printed and then distributed during closing ceremonies.

 Position Paper Awards

-The following criteria are used by the conference staff to evaluate Position Papers:
+Conference staff use the following criteria to evaluate Position Papers:

-- Overall quality of writing, proper style, grammar, etc.
+- Overall quality of writing, proper style, adherence to minimal formatting requirements, grammar, etc.

 - Reference to relevant resolutions/documents